 Fun Ways to Eat and Cook Lemons

-Heat 3/4 cup sugar with 1 cup water in a saucepan and stir until sugar dissolves.
+To make fresh lemonade, add 3/4 cup sugar with 1 cup water in a saucepan and stir until sugar dissolves.
 Cool.
-Add 1-1 1/2 cups lemon juice to taste.
-Mix with 3 cups soda water and serve with lemon slices and sprigs of mint.
+Add 1-1 1/2 cups fresh lemon juice.
+Mix with 3 cups of soda water and serve with lemon slices and ice.

 Lemon juice adds a delicious tang to fish and chicken.
 It’s also great in salad dressings and dips.

 Lemon juice and zest is used in lemon tarts, puddings and cakes.

 Try some of these delicious lemon recipes from Sydney Markets;